Global Convergence of SGD On Two Layer Neural Nets: Setup and Main Results

 \subsection{Global Convergence of Continuous Time SGD on Nets with SoftPlus Gates}

-In, \cite{weijie_sde} the authors had established that, if the loss $\tilde{L}$ is gradient Lipschitz, then over any fixed time horizon $T >0$, as $s \rightarrow 0$, the dynamics of the SGD in Definition \ref{def:sgd} is arbitrarily well approximated (in expectation) by the unique global solution that exists for the Stochastic Differential Equation (SDE), where ${\mathbf B}(t)$ is the standard Brownian motion.
-The SGD convergence proven in the last section critically uses this mapping to a SDE.
-In \cite{weijie_sde} it was further pointed out that if we only want to get a non-asymptotic convergence rate for the continuous time dynamics, the smoothness of the loss function is not needed and only the Villani condition suffices.
+In \cite{weijie_sde} it was pointed out that in the relatively `easier' case if we only want too get a non-asymptotic convergence rate for the continuous time dynamics, the smoothness of the loss function is not needed and only the Villani condition suffices.
 In this short section we shall exploit this to show convergence of continuous time SGD on $\tilde{L}$ with the activation function being the unbounded `SoftPlus'.
 Also, in contrast to the guarantee about SGD in the previous subsection here we shall see that the SDE converges exponentially faster i.e \textit{at a linear rate}.

 \begin{definition}[SoftPlus activation] \quad For $\beta > 0,$ $x\in \R,$ define the SoftPlus activation function as \end{definition} \begin{remark} Note that $\lim_{\beta \rightarrow \infty}{\rm SoftPlus}_{\beta}(x) = {\rm ReLU}(x).$ Also note that for $f(x) = $ SoftPlus$_\beta(x)$, $f'(x) = \sigma_{\beta}(x)$ (sigmoid function as defined above) and hence $\abs{f'(x)} \leq M_D$ for $M_D = 1$ and $f(x)$ is $L-$Lipschitz for $L = 1$. \end{remark} {\mathbf{W}}